NazarGeldymuradov/NazarGeldymuradov/README.md

 ### Hi there 👋, my name is Nazar Geldymuradov
 #### Data Scientist
-![Data Scientist ]

-I am a data scientist with a passion for solving complex problems and driving innovation.
+I am CS Major with a passion for solving complex problems and driving innovation.
 I thrive in disruptive fields like AI and cryptocurrency, constantly exploring new technologies and their potential to reshape industries.

 Eager to take on challenges in both the academic and professional world, I am always learning and seeking opportunities to expand my knowledge.